kflow-dev/data-services-portfolio/README.md

 # Data Services Portfolio

+A structured portfolio of production-ready data-services, each maintained in its own repository.

-This portfolio contains several independent data-service projects:
+This portfolio contains:

 - Artificial Data Generation
 - Data Validation